 2. With a mixer, whip your eggs and sugar until you've reached the ribbon stage- light yellow in color and thickened up.

 3. While this is happening, sift together all of your dry ingredients.
 In a separate bowl, mix together all of your remaining wet ingredients.

 4. When you've reached ribbon stage, stop mixer and scrape down bowl.
 Turning back on to low, alternately mix in the wet with the sifted dry ingredients.
 Stopping and scraping bowl every so often.
 Once all ingredients have been added, mix together once more.
 Try not to over mix as this will cause a dense cake.

 ***YOUR BATTER WILL BE RUNNY!
 DON'T WORRY, IT'LL BAKE UP PERFECTLY.

-5. Immediately pour batter evenly into 24 cupcake tins (filling up 1/2-3/4 of the way) and bake until cake bounces back when touched in middle and a toothpick comes out clean.
+5. Immediately pour batter evenly into 24 cupcake tins (filling up 1/2-3/4 of the way) and bake until cake bounces back when touched in middle and a toothpick comes out clean- about 20 minutes.
 Check after 15 minutes.
 Then bake in 5 minute intervals after- until toothpick comes out clean.

 6. Let cool on wire rack until room temperature.

 Makes Approx 5 cups (enough for 2 dozen cupcakes)